 Description of Encounter

 Hospital Attending Physician Dr. Aaron Attend performs a discharge assessment (ID1) to verify that patient Eve Everywoman is stable to be sent home.
 During the assessment Dr. Aaron Attend reconciles the medications to continue, outlines follow up information and discusses activities to continue at home.
 He has observed some relatively minor difficulties in walking and in speaking, and therefore recommends some rehabilitation activities with the Ambulatory Rehabilitation Clinic of the hospital.
 As Dr. Aaron Attend and Eve Everywoman talk about the goals relating to the plan of care at the rehabilitation clinic and at home, they determine that a home health skilled nurse would be crucial as a complement to the rehabilitation activities they have agreed upon.
-After the plan of care has been finalized, Dr. Aaron Attend updates the care plan (ID2), sends a referral request to the Ambulatory Rehabilitation Clinic, and schedules a list of rehabilitation activities that are to be performed by a home health skilled nurse (ID3) in parallel to the Ambulatory Rehabilitation Clinic activities.
+After the plan of care has been discussed and agreed to, Dr. Aaron Attend documents the care plan (ID2), sends a referral request (ID3a) to the Ambulatory Rehabilitation Clinic, and schedules a list of rehabilitation activities that are to be performed by a home health skilled nurse (ID3b) in parallel to the Ambulatory Rehabilitation Clinic activities.

 Post Condition